-FS-2018-9, April 2018
+Changes to Depreciation Rules Under the New Tax Law: Section 179 and Bonus Depreciation

-The Tax Cuts and Jobs Act, signed Dec.
-22, 2017, changed some laws regarding depreciation deductions.the the below
+The 2018 tax law (The Tax Cuts and Jobs Act) made some significant changes to some of the rules regarding depreciation deductions.

-tf.
-It beginning , bonus depreciation

-Businesses can immediately expense more under the new law
+First, a quick refresher on what section 179 and bonus depreciation are:

+Section 179 – it’s not that mysterious.
+The IRS tax code allows businesses to deduct the full purchase price of qualifying eligible property (see the limitation described below)

+Bonus Depreciation – immediate first-year deduction on the purchase of eligible business property.
+It is generally taken after the Section 179 Spending Cap is reached (beginning in 2018, bonus depreciation can be used for both new and used equipment)

+What About Section 179 and Bonus Depreciation Has Changed?

+Section 179 Depreciation Deduction

-A taxpayer may elect to expense the cost of any section 179 property and deduct it in the year the property is placed in service.
-The new law increased the maximum deduction from $500,000 to $1 million.
-It also increased the phase-out threshold from $2 million to $2.5 million.
+A taxpayer may elect to expense the cost of any section 179 eligible property (e.g. business use machinery and equipment, non-structural building components, qualified leasehold improvements, etc.), and deduct it in the year the property is placed in service instead of depreciating it over the useful life of the property.
+While this isn’t new, the new law increased the maximum annual 179 deduction from $500,000 to $1,000,000.
+It also increased the phase-out threshold from $2 million to $2.5 million, meaning you can purchase more assets in a given year before losing the ability to take advantage of section 179 depreciation.

 The new law also expands the definition of section 179 property to allow the taxpayer to elect to include the following improvements made to nonresidential real property after the date when the property was first placed in service: